Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🔧 Food and Mead Modifications</strong>

 - Adjusts food and mead recipes.
-- Changes recipe amounts, outputs, and ingredients
+- Changes recipe amounts, outputs, and ingredients.
 - All food stack sizes increased to **20**
 - Specific details can be found in the **Docs** tab of the **Nexusmods** page.
 - Toggling mid-game requires **client** relog.
 - **Conflicts:** Mods that modify vanilla food or mead recipes.
-  - Compatible with mods that add new recipes.
+  - Does not modify new recipes addded by other mods.

 ---